Secrecy-Preserving Proofs with Solid Foundations

 Secrecy-Preserving Proofs

-Secrecy-preserving proofs are a class of protocols that allow proving assertions about secret information without actually revealing the information.
-The most prominent notion of such a proof is that of zero-knowledge proofs, which reveal no information at all.
+Secrecy-preserving proofs are a class of protocols allowing one to prove assertions about secret information without actually revealing the information.
+The most prominent notion of such a proof is that of zero knowledge proofs, which reveal no information at all.

 Recent Developments